Monolaurin: Potential Nootropic Benefits, Dosage, Side Effects, Interactions, and Other Important Information About This Supplement

 • Immunosuppressive Medications: Monolaurin may enhance the effects of immunosuppressive drugs, which are used to treat autoimmune conditions or organ transplant recipients.
 It is important to consult with a healthcare provider if taking such medications.

 • Antibiotics and Antifungals: Given Monolaurin’s antimicrobial properties, combining it with antibiotics or antifungals may enhance the effectiveness of these drugs.
-However, this could also alter the balance of gut microbiota.
+However, this could also alter the of gut microbiota.
 Monitoring gut health during such combinations is advisable.

 Potential Risks for Individuals with Certain Health Conditions